lens-protocol/bonsai/momoka-node/README.md

   } else {
     // failure reason
     console.log('reason', result.failureReason);
-    // this will expose the submisson if it could be read console.log('submisson', result.dataAvailabilityResult);
+    // this will expose the submission if it could be read console.log('submission', result.dataAvailabilityResult);
   }
 };